christie-nhs-data-science/DQMaRC/README.md

 ## License

 DQMaRC is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [MIT LICENSE](LICENSE.md) and [OPEN GOVERNMENT LICENSE V3](LICENSE.txt) file for more details.

 ## Acknowledgments